SARARANJBAR/polyscope-ai-tube/README.md

 # command-line interface for Tube Model deployment in Polyscope
-This repository hosts the code for **Polyscope** deployment of tube model for tumor bed segmentation using deep learning models.
+This repository hosts the code intended for standalone deployment of tube model in any environmet  including polyscope (need's adjustment).

 ## Directory Structure
 ```